mangoliergames/mangoliergames-news/README.md

 # About
 Static site generator for the [Mangolier Games news posts](https://www.mangoliergames.com/news) index and pages.
-Generates .html files and an index from a directory contain posts, which are defined using a configuration file, a markdown text file, and any extra files like images.
+Generates .html files and an index from a directory containing posts, which are defined using a configuration file, a markdown text file, and any extra files like images.

 ## Dependencies